Qiaoyut/Qiaoyu-Tan.github.io/_pages/about.md

 ⭐📢 **<font color=red size=5> Welcome to join us:</font>**

 <font color=black size=4>Delta Lab is actively seeking talented students, post-doctoral research fellows, and research assistants to join our team.
-See [Openings](https://qiaoyu-tan.github.io/openings/) for details.
-If you are interested in any of the following positions, please feel free to drop me an email with your CV.</font>
+If you are interested in any of the following positions, please feel free to drop me an email with your CV.</font> See [Openings](https://qiaoyu-tan.github.io/openings/) for details!
+See [instructions](https://qiaoyu-tan.github.io/openings/)
 - **Prospective P.h.D students**.
 We have multiple fully funded positions available starting in Fall 2024.
 If you are interested in working with us, please reach out to me before submitting your applications.
 See [instructions](https://qiaoyu-tan.github.io/openings/)
 - **Post-doctoral Research Fellow**.
 We currently have several openings for post-doctoral positions.
 Successful candidates will work on topics related to machine learning foundations across a variety of data challenges.
 Competitive salary and benefits will be provided.
 For more information, please visit the [ Shanghai Frontiers Science Center of Artificial Intelligence and Deep Learning](https://dail.shanghai.nyu.edu/).
 <!--